 History of Matfen

 The building and estate has had a varied history.
-The Blackett family are central to both the past and the present estate.
-And, William Blackett born in Hamsterley, County Durham in 1621, the key character.
+The Blackett family are central and William Blackett born in Hamsterley, County Durham in 1621, the key character in the fascinating and transformative history of this stately home.

 William was a hugely successful entrepreneur based in Newcastle.
 Ultimately a substantial owner of lead and coal mining interests, he first traded in flax, cloth, timber and linen.
 And, then in fishing and whaling.
 His eldest son, Edward, inherited the Baronetcy and built Newby Hall in Yorkshire.
 This branch of the Blackett family moved back to Matfen in 1750 following the sale of Newby Hall.